sophiekoonin/localghost/content/blog/experienced-speakers.md

 The dress code at tech conferences can be pretty casual, but if you're wearing a dress, make sure it has pockets as you'll need to attach a mic battery pack! [@knitcodemonkey](http://www.twitter.com/knitcodemonkey) says: "Wear something with a collar and a waistband for the mic.
 Wear comfy shoes."

-<span class="heavy">Bring a water bottle</span> and don't forget to drink from it to keep your voice happy.
+{{<b>}}Bring a water bottle{{</b>}} and don't forget to drink from it to keep your voice happy.

-<span class="heavy">Take off your lanyard</span> or any heavy jewellery before you go on, because microphones will pick up the sound of it rattling around.
+{{<b>}}Take off your lanyard{{</b>}} or any heavy jewellery before you go on, because microphones will pick up the sound of it rattling around.

-Make sure your laptop is ready for the talk: close all other programs, have the slides up and ready, and** turn all notifications off**.
+Make sure your laptop is ready for the talk: close all other programs, have the slides up and ready, and turn all notifications off.
 Put your laptop on airplane mode if you can.
 If you have a smart watch or phone on you, don't forget to silence that as well.

 {{<tweet 955733006349512704 >}}

 {{<tweet 955595076092260352 >}}

 As you're about to go on, you might feel the nerves.
 The audience is waiting!
-Take a deep breath and <span class="heavy">try to radiate confidence</span>, even if it doesn't come naturally to you.
+Take a deep breath and {{<b>}}try to radiate confidence{{</b>}}, even if it doesn't come naturally to you.
 The audience won't know you're faking confidence (and soon you won't be).
-You know your stuff, you love your topic, you've rehearsed it time and time again — <span class="heavy">you are ready</span>.
+You know your stuff, you love your topic, you've rehearsed it time and time again — {{<b>}}you are ready{{</b>}}.
 Enjoy it.

 {{<tweet 955590579148279809 >}}